Freestyle skiing at the 2026 Winter Olympics – Qualification

 The following is about the qualification rules and the quota allocation for the freestyle skiing events at the 2026 Winter Olympics.

 Qualification standard

-An athlete must have placed in the top 30 in at a World Cup event during the qualification period (1 July 2024 to 18 January 2026) in that respective event and also have a minimum number of FIS points; 80 for all aerials, moguls, dual moguls, and ski-cross or 50 for halfpipe, slopestyle, or big air.
+An athlete must have placed in the top 30 at a World Cup event during the qualification period (1 July 2024 to 18 January 2026) in that respective event and also have a minimum number of FIS points; 80 for all aerials, moguls, dual moguls, and ski-cross or 50 for halfpipe, slopestyle, or big air.

 A total of 284 quota spots are available to athletes to compete at the games.
 A maximum of 30 athletes can be entered by a National Olympic Committee, with a maximum of 16 men or 16 women.
 If a NOC has qualified enough athletes to enter the mixed team event in aerials then they may extend their total to 32 athletes.